angakt/iris/README.md

 This repository contains the code and the data used in our paper, “Iris: Dynamic Privacy Preserving Search in Authenticated Chord Peer-to-Peer Networks”.
 Initially, we provide the instructions to set up and run our code.
 We then elaborate further on the experiments we have performed.

+## Dependencies

+1. **Hardware Dependencies:**
+Any computer that can run Matlab or GNU Octave.
+For our implementation we use a computer with an Intel Core i7-4820K processor and 16 GB installed RAM memory.

+2. **Software Dependencies:**
+The provided code is written in Matlab.
+We test our code on Windows 10, Education edition, version 22H2, running the Matlab version R2023a with an academic licence.
+However, as the code does not use any special libraries, GNU Octave, an open-source alternative to Matlab, is also sufficient to run the scripts.
+A GNU Octave docker image can be downloaded from [this](https://github.com/gnu-octave/docker) link.

 ## Code Instructions

 1. **Clone the Repository:**